arcan1s/ahriman/docs/configuration.rst

 * ``target`` - configuration flag to enable signing, space separated list of strings, required.
 Allowed values are ``package`` (sign each package separately), ``repository`` (sign repository database file).
 * ``key`` - default PGP key, string, required.
 This key will also be used for database signing if enabled.
-* ``key_*`` settings - PGP key which will be used for specific packages, string, optional.
-For example, if there is ``key_yay`` option the specified key will be used for yay package and default key for others.

 ``web:*`` groups
 ----------------